-They are better at listening and following through with what they are asked to do.
+They are better at listening and following through with what they're asked to do.

-Before long you will know all about The Crabbies, how to Beat The Crabbies, how to become a CrabbieMaster, and how to teach children to become CrabbieMasters themselves!
+Before long you will know all about the Crabbies, how to beat them, how to become a CrabbieMaster, and how to teach children to become CrabbieMasters themselves!

 CrabbieMasters is based on a variety of well-grounded psychological concepts such as emotion management, positive parent-child interactions, and self-esteem.
-For interested readers, an in-depth review of these and related concepts is covered in these brief videos.
+For interested readers, an in-depth review of these and related concepts is covered in our brief videos below.

 Videos About The Psychology

 Emotion regulation refers to the ability to respond to emotions in a healthy manner.
 Frequently, this involves using coping skills to manage the intensity of a distressing emotion.
 In order to regulate, or effectively manage emotions, a person needs skills to decrease unpleasant emotions (e.g., frustration, anxiety) and increase pleasant emotions (e.g., happiness, joy).
 Emotion regulation can pertain to an immediate moment when an emotion arises and needs to be managed.
 For example, a person might need to reign in their frustration from a stressful morning commute in order to calmly conduct a meeting when they arrive at work.
 It can also pertain to a more general state of our ongoing life.
 For instance, a person might decide that they are distressed much of the time and thus they need to plan for more relaxing activities in order to help them feel more at ease on a regular basis.